 When hiring staff, it’s rare that anyone forgets to assess knowledge.
 For instance, if you’re hiring an engineer or accountant, you confirm that they have the appropriate credentials.
 But let’s face it, in practice; the core knowledge possessed by two people with similar credentials is not what separates them.
 Normally, what distinguishes between two people who look similar on paper is how they apply their knowledge.
 Do they have similar judgment?
 Are they able to explain things to their colleagues and clients?
 Are they pleasant to work with or do they alienate others?
 These are important questions but why do so many people forget to assess behaviours – or do it poorly?

 As a specialist in Industrial / Organizational (I/O) psychology, I have expertise in assessing human behaviour within the context of work.
 I use techniques from psychology as part of the hiring process.
 This means that I can help you to identify the key behaviours that your next hire should excel at – then I can help you to evaluate it during the hiring process.

 Interested in learning more about how to make better hiring decisions?
 Sign up for an upcoming Lunch & Learn session in Ottawa on February 17th, 2016.

-In the meantime, if you’re interested in next level Career Coaching or HR Services let’s connect by email, phone, or via direct message on Twitter, Facebook, or LinkedIn.
+In the meantime, if you’re interested in next level Career Coaching or HR Services I invite you to contact me by email, phone, or via direct message on Twitter, Facebook, or LinkedIn.
 Phone and video appointments are available for anyone located outside of Ottawa.